Use the following resources to help you take your medicines safely.

 Questions to ask about your medicines: It's important to know as much as possible about the medicines you're taking.
 Here are some examples of questions you might ask your doctor or pharmacist.

-Decisions about Medicines: Decision Points are designed to guide you through key health decisions, combining medical information with your personal values to make a wise health decision.
+Decisions about medicines: Decision points are designed to guide you through important health decisions.
+They combine medical information with your personal values to help you make a wise health decision.

-Video: Make The Most of Your Doctor Visit: Even though you can’t change how much time you have with your doctor, you can do things to make the most of your visit.
+Make the most of your doctor visit (video): Even though you can’t change how much time you have with your doctor, you can do things to make the most of your visit.

-Video: Why Are Blood Tests Needed with Some Medicines?: To make sure your medicine is working safely for you, you may need to get blood tests at regular times.
+Why are blood tests needed with some medicines? (video): To make sure your medicine is working safely for you, you may need to get blood tests at regular times.

 What is on a prescription label?
 There is important information on a prescription label.
 Knowing what the information means can help you know which medicine you are taking and how to take it properly.

-Video: Preventing Falls – Medicine Safety: As you get older your body can become more sensitive to medicine and that can cause side effects like feeling dizzy or drowsy, which can make you fall.
+Preventing falls: Medicine safety (video): As you get older your body can become more sensitive to medicine.
+This can cause side effects like feeling dizzy or drowsy, which can put you at risk of falling.

-Keeping Track of Medicines: It can be hard to keep track of when and how to take medicines.
+Keeping track of medicines: IIt can be hard to keep track of when and how to take medicines.
 Here are some ideas you can use to stay organized and track your medicines.

-Video: Managing Your Medicines: When you have a health condition, understanding all the medicines you take is an important part of your treatment plan.
+Managing your medicines (video): When you have a health condition, understanding all the medicines you take is an important part of your treatment plan.

-Monitoring Your Medicines: Your doctor may want you to have tests to be sure that the medicine isn't harming you and that you're getting the right dose.
+Monitoring your medicines: Your doctor may want you to have tests to be sure the medicine isn't harming you and you're getting the right dose.

-Monitoring Your Medicines in the Hospital: Medication errors aren't unusual in the hospital.
+Monitoring your medicines in the hospital: Medicine errors can happen in the hospital.
 As an active patient, you can keep careful track of the medicines you're getting and help prevent mistakes.